India-US fully committed to further strengthening ties: India's envoy

 One of the most experienced Indian diplomats on the US affairs, Sandhu is a 1988-batch Indian Foreign Service officer.
 In the last one year, he has had interactions with over 100 congressmen and senators across the political aisle.

-“In my interactions with the US senators and congresspersons, I have seen tremendous goodwill and bipartisan support for ties of friendship and cooperation between our two countries,” he said. (agencies)
+“In my interactions with the US senators and congresspersons, I have seen tremendous goodwill and bipartisan support for ties of friendship and cooperation between our two countries,” he said.
+(PTI)